For three decades, the biggest IPOs were rare, generational events.

 Company Performance

-Unlike the others on this list, SpaceX has only days of public-market history, so the verdict on whether it compounds is still entirely unwritten.
+Unlike the others on this list, SpaceX has only weeks of public-market history, but those weeks have already delivered a verdict on the debut price, if not on the business.

 What SpaceX Got Right